New Post-Docs

 Apply for the Ontario Health Insurance Plan (OHIP)

-The Ontario Health Insurance Plan (OHIP) provides for treatment and care in Ontario hospitals, standard ward accommodation, and doctor visits.
+The Ontario Health Insurance Plan (OHIP) provides treatment and care in Ontario hospitals, standard ward accommodation, and doctor visits.
 An Ontario health premium cost is part of the calculation of your income tax withheld in each monthly pay.
 On your arrival from another country or province, you must immediately apply at the nearest OHIP office.
-There will be a 3-month waiting period from the date of your work permit (non-resident) or from the date you applied for OHIP (if you are a Canadian Citizen).
-You will purchase the University Health Insurance Program (UHIP) to cover you and your family during the 3-month waiting period (see below).
+You will now receive immediate health insurance coverage once you are found eligible.

-On your arrival at the OHIP office, you will need to provide one document from each of the following lists:
+On your arrival at the OHIP office, you will need to bring the completed Registration for Ontario Health Insurance Coverage form.
+In addition, you will need to provide one document from each of the following lists (photocopies are not accepted):

 - Examples of Proof of Citizenship/Eligible Status: